 |% of children at the expected standard||64%||67%||89%||87%||94%||92%||98%||98%|

 Supporting Phonics at Home

 Many parents ask us how they can help their child with phonics at home.
 Parents can access lots of videos on the Ruth Miskin website.
 These videos go through lots of different ways that parents can support.
-We encourage children to use pure sounds.
-A guide to this can be found here:
+We encourage children to use pure sounds as this supports with blending the sounds together to read the word.

-There are many other videos and ideas that can be found using the following link:
+There are videos and ideas that can be found using the following link: